We would ask that you pause for a moment to consider how old these years really are.

 At that time:

 In the summer of 1805, Shawnee's attacked settlers on Bullock Pen Creek, near the old Lebanon Presbyterian Church in Grant County.
-Indians were still very much a concern.
+While raids were rare by this time, Indians were still very much a concern.

-Tecumsah has not yet started his attempt to unite the Indian tribes in a major battle to eradicate treaty-ignoring whites in Ohio.
+Tecumseh has not yet started his attempt (1811) to unite the Indian tribes in a major battle to eradicate treaty-ignoring whites in Ohio.

-Not only do railroads not reach Northern Kentucky, the first steam locomotive isn't invented until 1804 in England.
+Not only do railroads not reach Northern Kentucky, the first steam locomotive isn't invented until 1804 in England; the first train in the USA doesn't run until 1831.
 Nobody in America knows what a railroad is.
 Ocean going ships are all powered by sails.
-It's going to be three more years before Fulton steams up the Hudson River.
+It's going to be 1807 before Fulton first steams up the Hudson River, and 1811 until steam comes to the Ohio River.

-Thomas Jefferson is just sending out Lewis and Clark, and Abraham Lincoln is not yet born.
+Thomas Jefferson is just sending out Lewis and Clark (1804).
+Edgar Allen Poe, Robert E. Lee, and Abraham Lincoln were only born in 1809; Ulysses S. Grant not until 1822.

 The 1800 Census listed these four largest Kentucky city populations: